 Sebastian Vettel is a German racing driver who was born in Heppenheim on 3 July 1987.
-He is one of the most decorated Formula 1 World Champions of all time with four consecutive titles won between 2010 and 2013 when his former team Red Bull Racing was the dominant force in the sport.
+He is one of the most decorated Formula 1 World Champions of all time with four consecutive titles won between 2010 and 2013 when his former team Red Bull were the dominant force in the sport.

 Vettel began his Formula 1 career with BMW Sauber, making his debut at the 2007 United States Grand Prix before being quickly called up to the Red Bull junior team to race for Toro Rosso.

-Vettel was then promoted to the senior team in 2009, spending six seasons with the team before making the move to current team Ferrari ahead of 2015 season.
+Vettel was then promoted to the senior team in 2009, spending six seasons with the team before making the move to the iconic Ferrari team ahead of 2015 season.

 Vettel resides in Switzerland and supports German football team Eintracht Frankfurt.
 Growing up, he idolised the 'three Michaels' - Michael Jackson, Michael Jordan and the legendary seven-time Formula 1 World Champion, Michael Schumacher, whose son Mick he welcomed onto and shared the grid with in 2021 and 2022.

 Vettel had dreams of being a singer growing up but, realising he did not have the voice, fully focused on reaching the pinnacle of motorsport.